Updated: Oct 21, 2022

-During 2020, like most, life was shifted into a new way of functioning.
-When my in-person activities ended or moved to ZOOM, I stopped teaching yoga.
+During 2020, life was shifted into a new way of functioning.
+I stopped teaching yoga when my in-person activities ended or moved to ZOOM.
 Feeling a massive void in my life led me to return to school to obtain my master's in Psychology at Pepperdine University.
-Keeping mindfulness and holistic healing my focal point in school, I incorporate the psychology industries best practices to sweeten my offering and stretch my knowledge to create a more robust wellness offering for what I hope is a bright future.
+Keeping mindfulness and holistic healing my focal point in school, I incorporate the psychology industry's best practices to sweeten my offering and stretch my knowledge to create a more robust wellness offering for what I hope is a bright future.

 Below is a media review paper I wrote for my Social Psychology class comparing a Forbes.com article on Mindfulness and the original research the journalist referenced.
-As a lover of teaching mindfulness, I was very intrigued to see how one might explain the process of Mindfulness to the masses.
-As part of the assignment, I needed to be critical of the popular press article, and I cannot help but throw a bit of playful shade, though, in all honesty, I support and appreciate anyone wanting to share Mindfulness with their audience from their lens and unqiue tone.
+As a lover of teaching mindfulness, I am intrigued to see how one might explain the process of Mindfulness to the masses.
+As part of the assignment, I needed to be critical of the popular press article, and I could not help but throw a bit of playful shade.
+In all honesty, I support and appreciate anyone wanting to share Mindfulness with their audience from their lens and unique tone.

 The Evolving Practice of Modern-day Mindfulness

 Allison Escalante's (2021) Forbes.com article "New Research Finds Most People Are Not Using Mindfulness Correctly" examined the social trend of incorporating mindfulness into an individual's everyday life.
-She referenced "What do People mean when they talk about Mindfulness" new research by Choi et al. (2021) to support her stands that mindfulness is being practiced incorrectly and missing the actual benefits.
+She referenced "What do People mean when they talk about Mindfulness," new research by Choi et al. (2021) supports her argument that mindfulness is being practiced incorrectly and missing the actual benefits.
 After reading Escalante's article and Choi et al.'s research, one can conclude that modern-day mindfulness is an evolving practice that is easy to critique and difficult to define.

 Escalante (2021) introduced this topic with a layer of sarcasm, noting how most working professionals are likely to have a mindfulness-based email floating around their company, raving about the benefits of this practice in the workplace.
 She points out that current adopters of this modernized practice are missing the mental health benefits and are taking on the practice as a passive avoidance behavior instead of being present to life’s challenging moments.
 Escalante referred to the Buddhist origins of mindfulness, stating that this practice's basic principles are awareness and acceptance.
 She defined awareness as the practice of observing one's thoughts and feelings in the present moment (Escalante, 2021).

 Taking a linguistics approach, the researchers observed how mindfulness appeared in popular media and academic resources.
-The focus of the study was to collect from multiple resources which top five to ten words that are most associated with the word mindfulness.
+The focus of the study was to collect from multiple resources which top five to ten words most associated with the word mindfulness.
 Choi et al.'s findings showed that awareness and acceptance were among the top five most used words connected to mindfulness.
-When they broadened the study, they were able to find the word stress-relief among the top ten most popular mindfulness buzzwords (Choi et al., 2021, p.3).
-The linguistics portion of this study led the researchers to believe that the critique of McMindfulness's primary use for the benefits of stress-reduction was only partially accurate (p.5).
+When they broadened the study, they found the word stress-relief among the top ten most popular mindfulness buzzwords (Choi et al., 2021, p.3).
+The linguistics portion of this study led the researchers to believe that the critique of McMindfulness's primary use for the benefits of stress reduction was only partially accurate (p.5).
 Choi el at.
 (2021) concluded that the understanding of mindfulness by everyday people and scholars is on engagement-related processes verse stress-relief (p.11).

 After reading and fully absorbing Choi et al.'s research, Escalante barely scratched the surface of the findings.
-She opened her article directing the reader to a research hyperlink; however, she does not incorporate the research throughout her article.
-Escalante diluted the research for her readers, giving them small digestible bites of the fifteen-page research; while watering down the research makes this information more accessible for her readers, essential nuances are lost.
+She opened her article, directing the reader to a research hyperlink; however, she did not incorporate the research throughout her article.
+Escalante diluted the research for her readers, giving them small digestible bites of the fifteen-page research; while watering down the research makes this information more accessible, essential nuances are lost.

-I enjoyed this exercise of comparing a popular press article to the original research, and though I am very critical of Escalante’s article after reading the research, I think she did a great job taking this complex concept and making it accessible to her audience and in the best form for a Forbes reader.
+I enjoyed this exercise of comparing a popular press article to the original research.
+Though critical of Escalante’s article after reading the research, she did a great job taking this complex concept and making it accessible to her audience and in the best form for a Forbes reader.
 As a mindfulness teacher and practitioner, this exercise showed the importance of checking the research connected to a popular press article to fill in the gaps.
 Escalante omitted that mindfulness is an evolutionary process that would not significantly affect her readers; however, as a teacher of this practice, I find it necessary to relay that element to my students.
 I see many newcomers focusing on whether they are “doing mindfulness correctly” and feel this article would reinforce this fear and possibly discourage some from beginning the practice.
 I agree with most of what Escalante wrote however would be mindful of using the word “incorrectly” when explaining the practice of mindfulness.

-Over the last five to ten years, the mindfulness and holistic healing industries have become an integral part of our society gaining traction in the popular press.
-The broad spectrum of opinions from critics, skeptics, and supporters of this social movement are necessary for the practice to evolve and spread.
+Over the last five to ten years, the mindfulness and holistic healing industries have become an integral part of our society, gaining traction in the popular press.
+The broad spectrum of opinions from critics, skeptics, and supporters of this social movement is necessary for the practice to evolve and spread.
 Reviewing and comparing these two resources proved that modern-day mindfulness is an evolving practice that is easy to critique and difficult to define.
-Escalante took the approach of a critic grabbing portions of the research to support her argument, and Choi et al. proved how critics are only partially correct because mindfulness is a challenging practice to conceptualize because of its evolutionary properties.
+Escalante took the approach of a critic grabbing portions of the research to support her argument.
+Choi et al. proved that critics are only partially correct because mindfulness is a challenging practice to conceptualize because of its evolutionary properties.